Filter by Category

 Cooking Sourdough Bread 4.13.23

 with Bill Babb

 There is nothing like the aroma of freshly baked sourdough bread unless it is enjoying a slice of freshly baked bread with butter shortly after coming out of the oven!
 Students will learn how to care for a sourdough starter, how to knead using two different techniques, and how to mix, shape and score the bread for baking.
-The instructor will demonstrate two ways to bake a loaf, using a cloche or on a stone with steam in the oven, followed by a taste testing.
+The instructor will demonstrate two ways to bake a loaf, using a cloche or a stone with steam in the oven, followed by a taste testing.
 Students will then shape, score and bake a loaf of their own in class.
 They will take home some sourdough culture (bring a 32 ounce container) for bread baking at home.
-Registration $20, plus $5 for ingredients to be paid to the instructor at class.
-1 night 5:30-8:30 p.m.
-Class Thurs 10/19 CHRHS Rm 231 Bill Babb is a retired teacher and home baker.
-He has searched for the perfect baguette for fifteen years taking several King Arthur Baking Workshops and attending Skowhegan Kneading Conferences along the way.
+A $5 ingredients fee is payable to the instructor at class.